Table of Contents

 - Use an advanced theme with more widget areas defined.

 You can create a fully functional website using this widget.
-Check the examples on the demo site.

 Installation – top